-They are used to help stop illegal drugs and cash being smuggled into the country.
+They are used to help identify illegal drugs and undeclared cash being smuggled into the country.

 What do they do?

-Customs' detector dogs are adaptable.
-We use them to search for drugs or cash concealed in objects like freight, cargo, packages, mail and luggage; and in locations such as airports, aircraft, warehouses, and ships.
-Sometimes we use them to search private homes and vehicles on Customs and Police search warrants.
+Customs' detector dogs are adaptable and specially bred Labradors.
+We use them to search for illegal drugs or undeclared cash concealed in objects like freight, cargo, packages, mail and luggage; and in locations such as airports, aircraft, warehouses, and ships.
+Sometimes we use them to search private premises and vehicles on Customs and Police search warrants.

 Where do they work?

-When they’re not working, the dogs are generally kennelled at home with their handlers.
+When they’re not working, the dogs are kennelled at home with their handlers.